 What’s it like for LGBT and allied students at Ithaca College?
 While there’s no easy way to adequately describe the campus climate at any college or university, we have addressed some questions you may have about what goes on at Ithaca College.

 Are sexual orientation and gender identity included in the non-discrimination policy?

-Sexual orientation, gender identity, and gender expression are included in the college’s non-discrimination policy.
-(See /attorney/policies/).
-Additionally, the City of Ithaca municipal code prohibits discrimination on the basis of sexual orientation and gender identity, and includes both in its hate crimes law as well (Part II, Chapter 215, Code of the City of Ithaca).
-Tompkins County also includes sexual orientation and gender identity in its non-discrimination law (Part II, Chapter 92 of the Charter and Code of Tompkins County).
-And, the State of New York human rights law prohibits discrimination based on sexual orientation in employment, public accommodation, education, housing, and credit (see http://www.dhr.state.ny.us/).
+Sexual orientation, gender identity, and gender expression are included in the college’s non discrimination policy.
+The City of Ithaca also prohibits discrimination on the basis of sexual orientation and gender identity, and includes both in its hate crimes law too.
+Surrounding Tompkins County also includes sexual orientation and gender identity in its nondiscrimination law.
+The State of New York prohibits discrimination based on sexual orientation in employment, public accommodation, education, housing, and credit.

 Is there an active LGBT student organization?